Resume Bullet Points or Paragraphs?

 Project management resume bullet points

-• Delivered a new system implementation 2 weeks ahead of schedule, through meticulous planning and cross-functional collaboration
+• Delivered a new system implementation 2 weeks ahead of schedule through meticulous planning and cross-functional collaboration

-• Project managed an office move to a new site, which was completed within a strict $10,000 budget and with zero downtime
+• Project managed an office move to a new site, which was completed within a strict $10,000 budget with zero downtime

 Retail resume bullet points